Olex2/help/gui/EN/view/rotate.md

 ## Even finer control
 Using the command line, rotation about fractions of degrees are also possible: `rota 2 -10.2` This will rotate the structure around the y axis by -10.2 degrees.

+# Auto Rotation
+This automatically rotates the structure; x rotates the structure from top to bottom, y rotates from left to right and z rotates around in the plane of the page.
+The speed of rotation can be set using the slider bar.
+Clicking on a, b or c resets the view to look down the specific axis.
+This is maybe not very useful, but can be fun.

+# Zoom Slider
+XXX